isomerpages/pmo-nccs/media/speeches/_posts/2024-09-12-post-Speech by Singapore's Ambassador for Climate Action at Unlocking Capital for Sustainability 2024.md

 to its own unique challenges.</p>
 </li>
 <li>
-<p>But there can be no compromise on the eventual goal: close to net-zero
+<p>But there can be no compromise on the eventual goal: close to net zero
 emissions around the middle of the century.&nbsp;</p>
 </li>
 <li>